Al-Aqsa TV: History

+Israeli operations

 On 29 December 2008, during the Gaza War, Israeli aircraft repeatedly bombed the television station headquarters in Gaza City.
 The building was completely destroyed, but the station continued to broadcast from a mobile TV unit.
+On 18 November 2012, IDF airstrike damaged Al-Aqsa TV office in Gaza City.
+In November 2013, two Al-Aqsa TV cameramen were killed by IDF missile during clashes between Israel and Hamas.

 On 29 July 2014, during the 2014 Gaza War, an Israeli air strike hit a media building housing al-Aqsa TV and Al-Aqsa Radio in the centre of Gaza City early in the morning.
 The television station continued to broadcast, but the radio station went silent, though it later returned to the air.

-In September 2016, the U.S. Department of State named Hamad a Specially Designated Terrorist in his role as the director of Al-Aqsa TV, which the U.S. said aired "programs designed to recruit children to become Hamas armed fighters and suicide bombers."

 On 12 November 2018, Israel bombed the station building after launching at least five non-exploding missiles nearby as warnings to evacuate followed a surge in cross-border fighting.

-In 2019 after the Shin Bet assessed that al-Aqsa TV used coded messages to recruit operatives to Hamas; and the Israeli Ministry of Defense has designated al-Aqsa TV a terrorist organization.
+In February, 2019 Shin Bet assessed that al-Aqsa TV used coded messages to recruit operatives to Hamas.
+In March 2019, Israeli Ministry of Defense has designated al-Aqsa TV a terrorist organization.
+In response, Palestinian Journalists Syndicate and Palestinian Center for Human Rights staged a protest near damaged al-Aqsa TV building, condemning Israeli Prime Minister Benjamin Netanyahu for the decision.

+On October 12, 2023, Al-Aqsa TV's broadcast was briefly hacked, calling on all residents of the Gaza Strip to seek shelter, stating: "Hamas destroyed the Gaza Strip and smuggled its leaders to safe places.
+Now you have to protect yourselves, evacuate your homes, and go to safe places because the blow will be fatal".
+Hamas claimed Israel was behind the incident.